Deformulation, study of the chemical composition of formulas or materials

 Analyser et identifier

-The success of deformulation depends on a good understanding of the target application and the use of rigorous analysis methods to characterise the chemical composition of the organic and mineral fractions.
+The success of a deformulation project lies in a thorough understanding of the intended application and the implementation of rigorous analytical methods that make it possible to characterize the chemical composition of organic and mineral fractions.

 Deformulation